-Protecting data starts with the point of entry, continues with the storage devices that store it, and ends with the confirmation that all copies are finally been deleted.
-The security pillars Confidentiality, Integrity, and Availability are useful to translate the GDPR policy to technical implementation steps.
+Data starts with the point of entry and ends with its deletion.
+In between, there is the transportation and storage of it.
+The common security pillars Confidentiality, Integrity, and Availability may be good principles here.
+They help you to translate the GDPR policy to technical implementation steps.

 Auditing and Events

 One of the important topics in GDPR is dealing with breaches.
 Systems are as safe as their weakest link, and most likely there are multiple weak links in each network.
 So how well you try to protect, one should consider that a breach may happen eventually.
 To detect a possible breach, logging should be configured in the first place.
 Most Linux processes have this enabled by default, but tuning might be needed.
 Important areas include failed login attempts.
 This includes attempts on the console, via SSH, and also for applications that offer authentication.

 Besides logging the need for proper auditing has been increased over the years.
 In the event where an investigation is needed, you might want to have full details.
 For example, on what exactly happened on each system.
 This can be achieved with the Linux audit framework.

 - Implement the Linux Audit framework and monitor for suspicious events

 - Set up remote logging, to ensure log files are available and can’t be erased by attackers

 - Use a central management interface to collect logging and apply a first level of automatic filtering

 When we think of availability of data, the first thing coming to mind might be high-available (HA) software solutions.
 While that helps with high service uptime, it does not much to protect data in itself.
 Backups are from a technical point of view more interesting.
 It starts with creating the backups (safely) and protect them as good as your original data.
 Your (next) backup solution might need to have a cryptographic library, to encrypt the data.
 The backup data should be only readable by those having the unlock key.